Las Vegas high school football coaches weigh in on National Anthem protests

 Reverberations from San Francisco 49ers quarterback Colin Kaepernick’s National Anthem protest over racial inequality since last month have stretched across sports throughout the country.

 Other NFL players have joined in.
 So did Team USA women’s soccer player Megan Rapinoe — twice.
-And on Saturday the entire Howard University cheerleading squad kneel during the Star Spangled Banner.
+And on Saturday the entire Howard University cheerleading squad knelt during the Star Spangled Banner.

 A handful of high school football players across the country have followed suit, it doesn’t appear there have been any protests in the Las Vegas area.
 The protests certainly have area high school coaches examining the issue.